resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 HTTP is required to allow web browsers to access the running instance.

 SSH is required to allow us to access the instance to manage it.
+You can see it as access to the administrator interface.

 ###Project -> Access & Security Tab -> Key Pairs